Your search did not match any results.

 The public sector is really starting to embrace the cloud because of the many operational benefits and cost advantages that it can offer.
 Adoption is developing a full head of steam, and not just in the UK.
 Across the continent public organisations are adopting cloud computing to operate more efficiently and deliver a better service to the people they serve.

 That said, whilst there is a real willingness to move ahead, many organisations are unsure about the first steps to take.
 When undertaking a significant business transformation, such as deploying a new HR system, you need to be confident that you are taking the right steps for the right reasons.
-That is why we have put together a white paper describing the various approaches businesses can take when considering a move to the cloud.
+That is why we have put together a technical brief describing the various approaches businesses can take when considering a move to the cloud.

 You can download the document here.
 Whether your organisation is in the public sector or not, I hope that this serves as a useful guide for your cloud journey.

 P.S.
 The pub in the picture above is not the one that I painted.
 It’s the Wyndham Arms, my favourite pub in Salisbury where I live.
 Do pop in if you’re ever in town.
 The beer is great, you won’t be disappointed!